LastPass Review 2024: Has It Earned Our Trust?

 When the browser extension is enabled, you can automatically create a secure password directly on a website.
 These unique combinations make for strong passwords and can help increase your security.
 LastPass will then save the new password to your vault.

 The autofill feature in LastPass creates a profile of you with the information you want, like phone number, address, credit card info, and more.
 You can fill online forms by clicking the browser extension in your toolbar.
-In addition to this being convenient, it also helps avoid keylogging, which is where everything you type is recorded.

 Password strength report

+From the Security Dashboard, you can find your Security score.
 This feature evaluates your passwords, password hygiene, and sharing practices and evaluates your score based on how you use passwords.

 For instance, if you use the same password multiple times, your strength score is lowered because there are more chances to breach this password.
 If you use unique, complex passwords for all your accounts, you’ll end up with a high rating.